 The research group Scientific Computing at AWI's computing center focuses on different topics of high performance computing and data handling.
 In collaboration with other research groups from the research devisions of AWI, we work at the interface of algorithmic developments and real applications.

-Research in bioinformatics puts focus on efficient data management and development of new anlyses for large genomic and transcriptomic sequence data sets.
-Analysis workflows are provided using high-performance computing platforms.
+Research in bioinformatics puts focus on efficient data management and development of new analyses for large genomic and transcriptomic sequence data sets.
+Analysis workflows are provided using high-performance computing platforms at AWI.

 Our research in data assimilation focuses on ensemble-based algorithms.
 The Parallel Data Assimilation Framework - PDAF - is used to test new algorithms and to perform data assimilation with realistic models, e.g. to improve estimates of the ocean state.
 PDAF is also distributed as free open-source software.

 The C3Grid (Collaborative Climate Community Date and Processing Grid) provides an infrastructure for uniform and efficient access to distributed data archives.
 We are supporting scientists in the archiving process of their model data in repositories according to Rules of Good Scientific Practice.

 We operate several parallel computers for all research groups at AWI.
 In addition, we provide consulting in the use of high-performance computers for users of the supercomputer alliance HLRN through the Bremen Supercomputing Competence Center BremHLR.
 Furthermore, consulting for users of the climate computing center DKRZ ist provided.